mkupchik/dconvstr/README.md

+# DConvStr: A better way to convert between double and string

+## About this project
-Bijective, heapless and bignumless conversion of IEEE 754 double to string and vice versa
+dconvstr is an implementation of IEEE 754 double to string and vice versa conversion routines.

+Much better implementation than found in most C runtime libraries these days.

 http://www.gurucoding.com/en/dconvstr/

 Copyright (c) 2014 Mikhail Kupchik <Mikhail.Kupchik@prime-expert.com>

-# About this project
-dconvstr is an implementation of IEEE 754 double to string conversion and vice versa.
-Much better implementation than found in most C runtime libraries these days.

 ## Quality criteria
 String to IEEE 754 double and vice versa conversion routines should conform